dianab03/ZFrac-NN/MIDTERM_PROGRESS_REPORT.md

 ### 3.2 How We Train

-- Train for up to 200 rounds, but stop early if not improving
+- Like in the paper referenced, we train for up to 200 epochs, but stop early if not improving
 - Use 70% of images for training, 15% for validation, 15% for testing
 - Save all results so we don't have to retrain every time